Video Monetization

 A woman smiles in front of her computer while choosing a membership pricing strategy.

 You could even host PPV live streams on your own portal and introduce a membership option where viewers can pay a recurring fee each month to bypass ads.
-(Some 80 million people already pay for this through YouTube Premium—the platform’s built-in ad skipping feature.)
+(Some 100 million people already pay for this through YouTube Premium — the platform’s built-in ad-skipping feature.)

 Earn extra revenue for your creator business with live streaming

-Making money as a live streamer isn’t as complex as you might have thought.
+Learning how to make money streaming isn’t as complex as you might have thought.

 Is it realistic to make money streaming?

-It is realistic to monetize your live streams—but it takes time, effort, and an engaged audience.
+It is realistic to monetize your live streams, but it takes time, and an engaged audience.
 The quickest way to earn money streaming is to charge people for access to your livestreams, join affiliate programs, and sell products or services on the side.

-What is the best streaming platform to earn money?
+What are the best live streaming apps to make money?

 How much money can you make from streaming?